 “We will crack down on the super rich who hide money overseas.”

 …it appears that their coalition partners have no intention of closing down the loopholes from which so many of them appear to have benefited so generously at the expense of us all.
-We’re all in it together, so they say; some more in it than others.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+We’re all in it together, so they say; some more in it than others.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.